asteves/PS132B/README.md

-# PS132B
+# PS132B-Machine Learning For Social Scientists

-Notes for PS132B-Machine Learning For Social Scientists
+This repository contains notes for PS132B-Machine Learning For Social Scientists taught at Berkeley in the Spring of 2023.